Robin Benson: Art collector

 By the early 1880s, Benson had started to build up his collection of Italian pictures, with the purchase of several paintings in 1884 from the art dealer Martin Colnaghi, including Portrait of a Collector by Mario Basaiti, Madonna and Child, attributed to Bastiano Mainardi, and A Triumphal Procession with Prisoners by Andrea Schiavone.

 Following his marriage in 1887 to Evelyn Holford, the daughter of the art collector Robert Holford, Benson began to spend more of his time on his collection of paintings from the fourteenth and fifteenth centuries, adding works by Duccio di Buoninsegna, and many old masters including Giorgione, Botticelli, Correggio and Titian.
 In total, he amassed a collection of 114 early Italian paintings, as well as pictures by Thomas Gainsborough and Edward Burne-Jones.

 Benson and his wife also created a noted collection of early Chinese porcelain and pottery, which was loaned to the City of Manchester Art Gallery "Exhibition of Chinese Applied Art" in 1913, and later to the Victoria & Albert Museum.

 In 1914, Benson published a catalogue of his art collection, and later two catalogues of the Holford family collections, "The Holford Collection at Westonbirt" (1924) and "The Holford Collection, Dorchester House" (1927).
+He sold his entire collection of paintings to Joseph Duveen, 1st Baron Duveen in 1927.